The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 English

-Shashank Prasad is a Pediatric Radiologist in Dallas, Texas.
+Shashank Prasad is a Pediatric Radiologist practicing medicine in Dallas, Texas.
 Dr. Prasad is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Gas Bloat Syndrome, Fecal Impaction, Tracheobronchopathia Osteoplastica, and Short Stature (Growth Disorders).
+He is also highly rated in 45 other conditions, according to our data.
+His clinical expertise encompasses Gas Bloat Syndrome, Fecal Impaction, Tracheobronchopathia Osteoplastica, and Short Stature (Growth Disorders).

 Experienced in Preaxial Polydactyly Type 1